MrEn1gma/Writeups/m0lecon-CTF-Teaser/2020/Andry/README.md

     }
 ```
 In `check_passsword()`, we can see that the program will take input 32 characters to generate password, each of case is match each of functions which are loaded in library `libandry-lib.so`, so we can make an equations to get answers.
+> The solution script i saved it to `Andry/solve.py`
 ![b](b.png)

 Now we turning back to main function, look at this class `DynamicLoaderService`.